Ferrari F12: Chassis

 The F12berlinetta is built around an aluminium space frame chassis co-developed with Scaglietti.
 The chassis is made up of 12 different aluminium alloys and improves structural rigidity by 20% over the 599, whilst reducing weight by 70 kg.
 The centre of gravity has also been lowered by around 25 mm.
 The F12berlinetta's weight distribution is 48% front, 52% rear.

 The F12berlinetta has carbon ceramic brakes as standard equipment.

-Similar to other contemporary Ferrari models, the F12berlinetta uses Ferrari's third generation CCM3 carbon ceramic disc brakes with ABS, SCM-E magnetorheological suspension, an electronic LSD, ESP Premium stability control and F1-Trac traction control system.
+Similar to other contemporary Ferrari models, the F12berlinetta uses Ferrari's third generation CCM3 carbon ceramic disc brakes with ABS, SCM-E magnetorheological suspension, an electronic limited-slip differential, ESP Premium stability control and F1-Trac traction control system.
 The car's stability and traction control, suspension and other settings are controlled by the Manettino dial mounted on the steering wheel.

-Tyres
+Tires

 The F12berlinetta is fitted with Michelin Pilot Super Sport tyres, with the tyre codes 255/35 ZR20 (on 20"×9.5J wheels) at the front and 315/35 ZR20 (on 20"×11.5J wheels) at the rear.